Motif 27: Devotion or Resignation

 give him tidings; then when she begs him to have pity for her (

+him.
 In act III, there is a suggestion of the motif as Kundry catches sight of the approaching stranger; and it appears again as Kundry brings water to Parsifal.
-So this is the
+So this is

 The Devotion motif with its falling fourths can be seen as a derivative of the Bells motif, of which the red notes can be regarded as a variation, while the last three notes can be regarded as a variation of the first three notes of the same motif; alternatively as derived from the Prophecy motif.